LAST UPDATED – 2/20/26 – Carlsbad Caverns National Park Guide

 Average Visitors (1,000 visitors Per Day)

 Carlsbad Caverns isn’t one of the most heavily trafficked national parks in the US National Parks System, but it does get a fair amount of visitors in the late spring and early summer months.
-If you are looking to visit the park when the traffic is lowest, I would plan your trip during the winter months of December thru February.
-During these months you will practically have the park to yourself.
+If you are looking to visit the park when the traffic is low, I would plan your trip during the winter months of December through February.
+During these months, you will practically have the park to yourself.

 Other Things to See in the Area